pulumi/registry/themes/default/content/registry/packages/hcp/installation-configuration.md

 ---
 title: HCP Setup
-meta_desc: Information on how to install the HCP provider.
+meta_desc: Information on how to install the HashiCorp Cloud Platform Provider for Pulumi.
 layout: installation
 ---